harrybiddle/harrybiddle.com/src/routes/ynab/README.md

 - Two predictions: what's been budgeted, and what is projected (based on an improved algorithm!)
 - Expand top transactions
+- Replace %yearly% transactions with the past year's average and make it clear by having a grey bar
+    - OR a yearly budget?

 ## One-off chart